Documentation Coverage

 .. report:doc-coverage::

-Add a table summarizing the documentation coverage per Python source code file (packages and/or modules).
+Generate a table summarizing the documentation coverage per Python source code file (packages and/or modules).
+The package hierarchy is visualized by indentation and a 📦 symbol.

-An identifier referencing a dictionary entry in the configuration variable report_doccov_packages defined in conf.py.
+An identifier referencing a dictionary entry (key) in the configuration variable report_doccov_packages defined in conf.py.

 .. report:doc-coverage-legend::